1947 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1947 Dime Value By Variety

-The following comprehensive value chart breaks down current market prices for all 1947 dime varieties across different grades and mint marks.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The chart below breaks down current market prices for all 1947 dime varieties across grades and mint marks.
+Find your coin’s grade in the Value Guides section below.

 1947 Dime Value Chart